2019 Worldcom Confidence Index

 Employee related topics dominate leaders’ agenda

-In last year’s Confidence Index, we highlighted that the battle for talent that was underway.
+In previous Confidence Index Reports, we highlighted that the battle for talent that was underway.
 This year’s topics show that the battle continues.
 Although employees slipped to third in the list for leader attention, employee-related topics dominate the issues discussed by leaders – representing five out of the top six topics and six of the top 10.

 Upskilling and reskilling take centre stage in the battle to retain talent